opendocsg/slw-judgments-backfill/2015_SGHC_135/report.md

 8       The Plaintiff contended that the Defendant failed to call material witnesses, and no statement of account was produced by them.
 On the other hand, the Plaintiff had adduced what evidence it could.
 It was further argued that the payments made by the Defendant could not have related to the invoices in question.
 On the evidence, such payment would have been collected by the Defendant from the customers, with onward payment to the Plaintiff.
 The Defendant had on the evidence paid the Plaintiff before money was received from the customers.

 9       The Plaintiff maintained that while it had the overall burden of proof, the Defendant had to show that payments were made.
-The case of _Ma Ong Kee v Cham Poh Meng and another suit_ [2013] SGHC 144 (“ _Ma Ong Kee_ ”), discussing _Wee Yue Chew v Su Sh-Hsyu_ [2008] SLR(R) 212 (“ _Wee Yue Chew_ ”), showed that in the present situation the Defendant bore the burden of proving discharge of payment.
+The case of _Ma Ong Kee v Cham Poh Meng and another suit_ <span class="citation">[2013] SGHC 144</span> (“ _Ma Ong Kee_ ”), discussing _Wee Yue Chew v Su Sh-Hsyu_ [2008] SLR(R) 212 (“ _Wee Yue Chew_ ”), showed that in the present situation the Defendant bore the burden of proving discharge of payment.
 Even if this was incorrect, the Plaintiff had made out a _prima fac ie_ case that payment had not been made, so the evidential burden had shifted to the Defendant, and remained undischarged.

 **The Defendant’s case**